sanjaypkumar/JavaScriptNotes/README.md

 i integrated git with jenkins

-now i automatic deploy to the jenkins and git after every commit
+now i automatic deploy to the jenkins and git after every commit in the github